munificent/craftinginterpreters/book/functions.md

 ^code closure-field (1 before)

-We pass that into the constructor:
+We initialize that in the constructor:

 ^code closure-constructor (1 after)

-When we execute a function declaration statement and create a LoxFunction for the function, we capture the current environment:
+When we create a LoxFunction, we capture the current environment:

 ^code visit-closure (1 before, 1 after)

 This is the environment that is active when the function is *declared* not when it's *called*, which is what we want.
-Finally, when we call a function, we use that environment:
+It represents the lexical scope surrounding the function declaration.
+Finally, when we call the function, we use that environment instead of going straight to `globals`:

 ^code call-closure (1 before, 1 after)

-This way, the parent environment for the function's body is the environment surrounding its declaration, which in turn chains all the way out to the global scope.
+This creates an environment chain that goes from the function's body out through the environments where the function is declared all the way out to the global scope.
 The runtime environment chain matches the textual nesting of the source code like we want.
 The end result looks like this:

 <img src="image/functions/closure.png" alt="The environment chain with the closure." />

-Now, as you can see, the interpreter can still find `i` when it needs it because it's in the middle of the environment chain.
+Now, as you can see, the interpreter can still find `i` when it needs to because it's in the middle of the environment chain.

 Try running that `makeCounter()` example now.
 It works!
 We have made Lox